Search WriteAnswers for FAQs on your topic:

 Keep the following suggestions in mind as you try this approach:

 When you follow these four rules, you will have one guaranteed result: writing the number of words or for the amount of time you aimed for.
 Unlike outlining or concept mapping, in freewriting you list as many of your ideas as possible.
-In doing to, aim for quantity rather than quality in an effort to generate ideas.
+In doing so, aim for quantity rather than quality in an effort to generate ideas.
 The activity may also result in an idea you continue to write about for your reader, or an entire sentence or paragraph that you want to use in a future assignment.

 Often, freewriting can also be a good way of warming up before you start working on other aspects of your paper since it prompts you to start thinking and writing productively and creatively.
 More than anything else, freewriting is a reliable record of your thought process as you explore your topic, so you can then return to something you have written days or weeks after and remind yourself of the promising and insightful ideas you generated.